PatrickvL/Dxbx/Readme.txt

 Prerequisites
 -------------
-Dxbx only runs on Windows 2000 and Windows XP.
-Windows Vista is not supported.
+Dxbx only runs on 32-bit Windows 2000, XP and Vista.
+The 64-bit versions of Windows will not work due to lack of support for segmented addressing.

 Running under Linux using Wine is not tested, but it might just work.
 (Please let us know your results!)